greghulette/Wireless_Communication_Board-WCB/Readme.md

 6. Rename the WCB1.ino file in the newly copied folder to match the folder number.
 7. Open the WCBx.ino file.
 8. Comment out "#define WCB1" by adding "//" to the beginning of the line.
 9. Uncomment out the WCB number that you are loading the sketch onto.
 Only 1 WCBx should be uncommented in a single sketch.
-WCB2 section should look like this.<br>
+WCB2's code should look like this.<br>

         Uncomment only the board that you are loading this sketch onto.
         // #define WCB1